PP144gh/CV/README.md

 - Played a key role in developing products leveraging **zero-knowledge proofs**, privacy, and cryptography within a blockchain framework.

-- Contributed to the development of a **zero-knowledge privacy token project**, utilizing Circom, Fully Homomorphic Encryption (FHE), elliptic curve cryptography (specifically the Baby Jubjub curve), Pedersen commitments, Solidity, and Go.
+- Contributed to the development of a **zero-knowledge privacy token project**, utilizing Circom and Gnark, Fully Homomorphic Encryption (FHE), elliptic curve cryptography (specifically the Baby Jubjub curve), Pedersen commitments, Solidity, and Go.
 Participated in the entire product lifecycle, from the proof-of-concept phase to the final delivery to clients.

 - Helped designing and implementing a **zero-knowledge Delivery versus Payment (DVP)** framework leveraging privacy tokens.